 Common Questions And Answers About Estate Planning And Probate

-On this page, we’ve answered some common questions about estate planning and probate.
+We’ve answered some common questions about estate planning and probate on this page.
 We invite you to contact us with any additional questions you may have.

 How will I know what to include in my will or my overall estate plan?

-Many people are hesitant to create an estate plan because they don’t know where to begin or what should be included.
+Many people are hesitant to create an estate plan because they don’t know where to begin or what they should include.
 Making these decisions on your own can feel paralyzing, but the good news is that the entire process is much easier with the help of an attorney.

 Every estate plan will include a will, and most should include a living will.
-Trusts can be very useful legal instruments, but they are not necessary or appropriate for all estates.
-When you work with the experienced attorneys at our firm, we can quickly help you determine which estate planning documents are right for you (including some not mentioned here) and will guide you through the process of creating a thorough and legally sound estate plan.
+Trusts can be helpful legal instruments, but they are not necessary or appropriate for all estates.
+When you work with the experienced attorneys at our firm, we can quickly help you determine which estate planning documents are right for you, including some not mentioned here.
+We will guide you through creating a thorough and legally sound estate plan.

 How often should I update my will?

-You will need to update your will after any major changes in life or family circumstances that could impact your estate or your intended heirs.
-For instance, most people might update their will after getting married or divorced, or following the birth of a child.
-Even if you haven’t experienced major chances recently, it’s a good idea to at least review your will every few years.
+You will need to update your will after any significant changes in life or family circumstances that could impact your estate or your intended heirs.
+For instance, most people might update their will after getting married or divorced or following the birth of a child.
+Even if you haven’t experienced significant changes recently, it’s a good idea to at least review your will every few years.

 Do You Need An Estate Planning Lawyer In Littleton?